 This bill introduces several key provisions aimed at enhancing the experience of youth operators transitioning to adult driver's licenses, improving communication regarding workers' compensation payments, and recognizing the contributions of service dogs.
 Specifically, it allows the division of motor vehicles to issue temporary traditional driver's licenses to youth operators who are within 30 days of turning 21, ensuring they can drive legally until their new license is issued.
-The bill also mandates that employers providing supplemental pay to employees on workers' compensation must notify them with detailed breakdowns of payments, anticipated financial adjustments, and payment options within 30 days of the injury, with ongoing notifications every 30 days thereafter.
+The bill also mandates that employers providing supplemental pay to employees on workers' compensation must notify them with detailed breakdowns of payments, anticipated financial adjustments, and payment options within 30 days of the injury, with subsequent notifications every 30 days thereafter.

 Statutes affected: